-Wild California Escape – Channel Islands – This 8-day cruise offers a Channel Islands experience that few get with four National Geographic ships with expert guides and guest instructors from Exhale Fitness aboard.
+Wild California Escape – Channel Islands – This 5-day cruise offers a Channel Islands experience that few get with four National Geographic ships with expert guides and guest instructors from Exhale Fitness aboard.

 Olympic National Park – Washington

-Olympic National Park, at nearly 1 million acres along Washington’s coast, is famed for its diversity of ecosystems and rich cultural history.
+Olympic National Park, at nearly 1 million acres along Washington’s coast in the Pacific Northwest, is famed for its diversity of ecosystems and rich cultural history.
 The park’s history dates back to 1909 when Roosevelt created the Mount Olympus National Monument.
 In 1938 it became a National Park, and it’s currently also a International Biosphere Reserve and World Heritage Site.

-Olympic Wilderness & San Juan Islands is an eight-day expedition that explores Olympic National Parkfrom the comfort of the 60-guest Wilderness Adventurer or the 76-guest Wilderness Discoverer.
+Olympic Wilderness & San Juan Islands is an eight-day expedition that explores Olympic National Park from the comfort of the 22-guest Safari Quest.
 Kayaks and paddleboards sail aboard, allowing guests to actively explore the park’s coastline, coves and canals.
 The small ship cruise sails round-trip from Seattle.